Angular-Wave/angular.ts/src/directive/input/input.md

 - {@link ng.directive:ngModelOptions#ngModelOptions-arguments ngModelOptions} `timeSecondsFormat`
 - and `timeStripZeroSeconds`.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} min Sets the `min` validation error key if the value entered is less than `min`.
 - This must be a valid ISO datetime format (yyyy-MM-ddTHH:mm:ss).
 You can also use interpolation